Filip Matović

-Filip Matović (Филип Матовић; born 6 February 1995) is a Serbian footballer, who plays as a defender for GSP Polet Dorćol.
+Filip Matović (Филип Матовић; born 6 February 1995) is a Serbian retired footballer.

 Club career

 OFK Beograd

 Matović is a product of OFK Beograd's youth school.
 He signed a scholarship contract with the institution in 2012.
 In 2014, he signed his first professional contract along with his teammates Miloš Ostojić, Milan Gajić and Dejan Dražić.
 As a captain of a youth generation, he promoted in first team player.
 2014 he spent in Serbian 3rd tier club Dinamo Pančevo, where he gained his first senior experience, and made 16 appearances.
 In the winter-break of the 2014–15 season, OFK Beograd brought him back to their squad.
 He made his professional debut for OFK Beograd in Serbian SuperLiga on 21 March 2015 in a home win against Borac Čačak.
 Matović scored his first goal for the club in the last fixture match of the 2014–15 Serbian SuperLiga campaign against Jagodina.
 Matović also stayed as a back-up choice during the 2015–16 campaign, having played 4 league matches as also a single cup appearance.
 After the club relegated to the Serbian First League, Matović had been elected for the club captain for the 2016–17 campaign.
 Next the end of contract with the club, Matović released in the mid-season.